davesag/flux/CONSTITUTION.md

 #### Initialization

-Initially the roles will be filled as per the below:
+Initially the roles will be filled as follows:

 * Leader: Max Kaye
 * Deputy Leader: Nathan Spataro